Ibby916/music-and-mental-health-analysis/README.md

 # Investigating Music Preference and Habit Trends and Its Impact On Mental Health
----
-## Overview

-This repository analyzes the **Music & Mental Health Survey Results** dataset provided by [Catherine Rasgaitis on Kaggle](https://www.kaggle.com/datasets/catherinerasgaitis/mxmh-survey-results).
+This work analyzes the **Music & Mental Health Survey Results** dataset provided by [Catherine Rasgaitis on Kaggle](https://www.kaggle.com/datasets/catherinerasgaitis/mxmh-survey-results).
 Music is deeply intertwined with people’s lives and emotions.
 Understanding how music preferences and habits affect mental health is crucial for mental health practitioners, the music industry, and individuals striving to improve their well-being.
 This analysis explores the relationship between music preferences, streaming habits, and self-reported mental health conditions among survey respondents.
 By uncovering trends and associations, the study aims to provide valuable insights for promoting mental wellness through music.

+---

 ## Dataset Description